ibm-cloud-docs/devsecops/devsecops-release-notes.md

 :   The required Evidence check config file version2 now supports use of environment variables in the config file as below:
   - "source_environments": `[ { "name": "$source"  } ]` - `$source` is an environment variable, specify the exact source branch name.
   - "target_environments": `[ { "name": "$target"  } ]` - On same lines `$target` refers to the exact target branch name.
-  - pipelinerun will substitute the environment variables as set in devsecops environment properties in this config v2 file before consuming.
+  - The pipelinerun will substitute the environment variables as set in DevSecOps environment properties in this config v2 file before consuming.
   - This makes the required evidence check config v2 file branch agnostic.